technogodCEO/fibcalc/full-history-and-notes.md

 ### v0.2.4

-1. Fixed error in code where entering a number would result in ValueError.
+1. Fixed error in code where entering a number would result in a ValueError.

 #### v0.2.3.3

-1. Fixed another formating error in README.
+1. Fixed another formatting error in README.

 #### v0.2.3.2

-1. There was another error, I fixed it
+1. There was another error; I fixed it.

 #### v0.2.3.1